-The trained therapists at Bayside Psychotherapy possess the tools that may help you to stop chewing your nails; with counselling and habit-breaking hypnotherapy.
+The trained therapists at Bayside Psychotherapy possess the tools that may help you to stop chewing your nails; with counselling and habit reversal hypnotherapy.
 They may work with you to find the reasons behind your habit and have the ability to teach you strategies to put you back in control.
 We may be able to help you face-to-face in our Highett clinic in Melbourne or from the comfort of your own home via secure online sessions.